 A: The Provost will convene an initial evaluation panel comprised of 13-15 members, plus the Co-Chairs of the initiative (Manoj Chopra and Christopher L. Parkinson).
 The Provost has requested each Dean submit three nominees - two internal and one external to UCF - to potentially be appointed to this panel.
 From the Deans' pool of nominees and from other suggested members, the Provost will select the committee.
 This evaluation panel will evaluate the “idea” of the proposal based on the strength of the concept.
 It will then provide a list of top proposals to the collaborative readiness evaluation panel.
 The collaborative readiness panel will evaluate the proposals from this list based on the readiness of the departments and colleges to support interdisciplinary research and the potential for success of the new hires through this initiative.

 See additional FAQs about the Faculty Cluster Initiative (revised January 29, 2015).

 Questions regarding proposals should be directed to Dr. Debra R. Reinhart at Debra.Reinhart@ucf.edu.

-- Assistant, Associate or Full Professor, Sustainable Coastal Systems Faculty Cluster Initiative
+- Assistant or Associate Professor, Health Economics Faculty Cluster Initiative

 - Assistant Professor, Energy and Civil Infrastructure Engineering Faculty Cluster Initiative – Renewable Energy Systems